TheKlodster/Jungle-Japes-Buff/README.md

 Any users that have the plugin installed will be able to hear the sound effects together in the room.

-Credit to **Stuge** and **Rallittelija** for the sound effects, big up Trap House.
+Credit to **Stuge** and **Rallittelija** for the sound effects.

-Credit to the Runelite team as well as the Runelite Development Discord channel for their help and guidance on making my first plugin.
+Credit to the RuneLite team as well as the RuneLite Development Discord channel for their help and guidance on making my first plugin.

 Note: if you 1-tick the banana peel, it never spawns and Stuge's sound effect will not play.